-Investing in a employees professional development is sound piece of the puzzle when developing an overall employee retention strategy.
-This could be in the form of workshops, learning conferences or employer paid online courses.
+Investing in an employee’s professional development is a sound piece of the puzzle when developing an overall employee retention strategy.
+This could be in the form of workshops, learning conferences, or employer-paid online courses.

 If you don’t offer learning opportunities and ways to grow, your employee may seek out employers who do.

 8. Create monthly outings for team building